brianthf/brianthf/README.md

 - 🔭 I’m currently working on building my company Organic Autonomy.

 - 💬 Ask me about anything really.
-I'd love to hear about any cool new projects.
+I'd love to help and hear about any cool new projects.

-- 📫 How to reach me: info@organicautonomy.com